dannyfa/IFs_Teaser/three_views_DBMs.md

 that attempts to match the <em>conditional</em> flow field, which can be computed in closed form without needing to integrate the corresponding ODE.

-As shown in Appendix A.5 of our paper, the pfODEs obtained using our proposed scaling and noising schedules are <em>equivalent</em> to the ODEs obtained by using the "Gaussian paths formulation" from [Lipman et al., 2023](https://arxiv.org/pdf/2210.02747) when the latter are generalized to full covariance matrices.
+As shown in <strong>Appendix A.5</strong> of our paper, the pfODEs obtained using our proposed scaling and noising schedules are <em>equivalent</em> to the ODEs obtained by using the "Gaussian paths formulation" from [Lipman et al., 2023](https://arxiv.org/pdf/2210.02747) when the latter are generalized to full covariance matrices.
 As a result, our models are amenable to training using flow-matching techniques, suggesting that faster training and inference schemes may be possible through leveraging connections between flow matching and optimal transport